The 5 Most Beneficial Anti-Aging Foods

-Excitingly, blueberries have been shown to improve memory.
+Excitingly, blueberries have been shown to help improve memory.
 In a study involving older adults, 12 weeks of blueberry consumption improved their brain function and memory scores.

 Anti-aging Food #2: Turmeric

 Turmeric – the yellow-colored root spice in curry dishes – has a long history of use in Ayurveda, the traditional Indian system of medicine.
-Modern science is still uncovering a growing list of diseases that can be effectively and safely treated by the more than 300 bioactive components in turmeric.
+Modern science is still uncovering a growing list of diseases that may be effectively and safely treated by the more than 300 bioactive components in turmeric.

 Anti-aging Food #3: Green Tea

-Green tea contains many powerful antioxidants including polyphenols known as catechins, which benefit the body by fighting free radical-induced susceptibility to disease and adverse effects of aging.
+Green tea contains many powerful antioxidants including polyphenols known as catechins, which can benefit the body by fighting free radical-induced susceptibility to disease and adverse effects of aging.